 Direct investment is where you purchase an asset under your own name, such as shares or a property.
 The only difference is that the asset is located in another country.

 While this gives you the freedom and control to manage your investments as you wish, it can also come with some drawbacks.
 When you invest directly in another country, you need to be aware of the regulations and taxes that apply in both the country you’re investing in and in Australia when you collect your returns.
 Foreign countries can have very different legal systems than Australia, which can cause you trouble if you don’t research the differences first.

 This is an easier way of gaining foreign exposure, although you lose the control of picking and choosing your investments directly.
 Indirect investment can also be more expensive, due to management fees, but the ease and peace of mind can be worth the extra cost.

 Disadvantages of international investment

 Like all investments, investing overseas carries risk.
 However, due to the unique nature of overseas investment, there are some additional risks to be cautious of.

-Rules and regulations in other countries do not always match those in Australia, and this can lead to differences in how and when investments are processed, leading to longer delays in buying and selling assets.
+Rules and regulations in other countries do not always match those in Australia.
+This can lead to differences in how and when investments are processed, leading to longer delays in buying and selling assets.